WPMedia/arc-themes-blocks/blocks/overline-block/README.md

 # `@wpmedia/overline-block`
-_Fusion News Theme Overline block.
+_Fusion Theme Overline block.
 Text usually displayed over the headline.
 By default will use the ANS fields Label or Web Site Section if they exist or optionally a custom text and url can be used._

 ## Props
 | **Prop** | **Required** | **Type** | **Description** |